Mole Removal Cost: 2026 Pricing Guide

 Sonic repellers do not work.
 Vibrating stakes and ultrasonic devices are widely sold for mole control but are not supported by field evidence.
 Moles are not deterred by the vibrations for more than a few days.
 They habituate quickly and resume normal tunneling behavior.
 No professional mole management program relies on these devices.

 DIY trapping is difficult.
 Mole traps require correct placement in confirmed active tunnels, proper trap selection for the species and soil type, and regular checking.
 Homeowners who attempt trapping without knowing how to identify active tunnels often place traps in abandoned runs and catch nothing.
+For step-by-step guidance, see our guide on how to get rid of moles in your yard.

 For guidance on when pest problems are beyond DIY solutions, see our guide on when to call an exterminator.